“In my experience there is no such thing as luck.” – Obi-Wan Kenobi

 Then I pick a desired focus point or distance, focus, and turn autofocus off.

 There is equally the possibility to use the autofocus.
 But…, this only uses the camera’s center focus point so far, which wouldn’t be a big deal.
 Regardless, my subjects usually have a large part of sky in the picture.
 That’s exactly where AF will no longer work.
 Unfortunately, the app does not yet offer the option to pause a pano.
 Then you could switch from AF to MF on the camera.
 I managed to switch AF off today inbetween the heads movement.

-I also choose a fixed value for the white balance, usually 5500K.
-Since the images are saved as RAW and JPG, it’s not so crucial.
+I always choose a fixed value for the white balance, usually 5500K.
+Since the images are saved as RAW and JPG, it’s not that crucial.
 The white balance will later be altered in Lightroom.
 Unfortunately, you have to set the camera to save JPG.
-This is required by the Benro-Polaris software, because the SD memory card in the device is where the images are stored as well.
+This is required by the Benro-Polaris software, because the SD memory card will store the jpg-images and will not work without that setting.
 Polaris has a built in stitching software.
 I suggest not to use it, especially if one does big panoramic images.

 The camera stores both, RAW and JPG.
 Usually I delete the JPGs prior to the import to Lightroom.

 It is sufficient to choose smallest JPGs the camera offers.
 These are only needed to show the intermediate images on the cell phone.
-For this you can take a control look at the histogram there, see above.
+For this you can check the histogram there, see above.

 My post processing is always done using the RAW files.